pombreda/devart-template/project_summary.md

 So I am starting with this: process an image from a web camera, extract contours and lines, translate them into a map file representing streets and highways and render this file as a map in the browser.
 Will it work?
 Can it work?
 I don't know, but that's what I'm trying to find out; and hopefully, somewhere along the way learn a thing or two and maybe figure out how would one present this in a gallery.

-Stay in touch for updates!
+Please follow the other posts for updates!

-## Link to Prototype
-Coming soon!

 ## Example Code